Identification Number:

 1. SSA does not consider the following information:

 · General Education Development (GED) ratings.
-These ratings do not correspond with SSA’s regulatory definitions of unskilled, semiskilled, and skilled work.
+These ratings do not correspond to SSA’s regulatory definitions of unskilled, semiskilled, and skilled work.

 · Aptitudes and Work Situations (Temperaments).
-These ratings do not represent functional requirements for work because they reflect the personal interests, natural abilities, and personality characteristics of job incumbents rather than limitations or restrictions resulting from a medically determinable impairment(s), as is required for SSA’s disability programs.
+These ratings do not represent functional requirements for work because they reflect the personal interests, natural abilities, and personality characteristics of job incumbents rather than occupational requirements that adjudicators must consider when assessing the vocational impact of limitations or restrictions resulting from a medically determinable impairment(s), as is required for SSA’s disability programs.

 · O*NET information.
-The information in O*NET has been grouped in such a way that it is not readily usable in our adjudication process.
+The information in O*NET has been grouped in such a way that it is not generally usable in our adjudication process.
 The data is not as specific as the DOT and is not associated with individual DOT occupations.
-However, adjudicators may use O*NET coding to search for similar DOT occupations for a TSA assessment.
-See DI 25015.017.

 2. Obtain VS or VE evidence before relying on any of the following content: